TEMPEST Final Event in Brussels

 The event will present the project’s key results and conclusions, bringing together representatives from research, industry and policy communities working on next-generation battery technologies.

-Participants may register their interest in attending onsite or online here.
+Participants are invited to register their interest in attending either on-site or online:

 The venue location is available on Google Maps here.